bubonic/TGC.bundle/TGC.bundle/README.md

 ## NOTE
 You must use **Firefox 60.0** and **Geckodriver 0.26**.
 Newer Firefox versions may not work with the Selenium suite that this agent uses (**Selenium 3.141.0**).
 It was very time consuming to find the appropriate versions of Selenium, Firefox and Geckodriver that all worked together on a Linux Machine.

+### Note 2
+This has only been tested on Linux, Ubuntu 20.04 machine with the version *Version 1.21.1.3876* of the PLEX Media Server.
+If it is not working or something wrong happens, Please review the agent and system logs of PLEX and post them in the issues section.

 # Requirements
 ## Linux
 - X11 or Xvfb (headless)